artix41/blog/blog/_posts/2023-03-28-stabilizer-formalism-3.md

 where $$P(\bm{\bar{c}})$$ can be calculated as $$P(\bm{\bar{c}}) = \sum_{\bm{c} \in \bm{\bar{c}}} P(\bm{c})$$.

 For many codes, it's possible to find syndromes where those two versions of the decoding problem give a different solution.
-This will be the case when the coset containing the most likely error have much less elements than another coset which contain slightly less likely errors.
+This will be the case when the coset containing the most likely error have much fewer elements than another coset which contain slightly less likely errors.
 However, in practice, the two decoding problems often have the same solution, and many practical decoders only seek to solve the first optimization problem.
 This often results in a small decrease of performance, for a high gain in speed (this is for instance the case of the matching decoder for the surface code, that you might have heard of).

 As always, let's apply what we've just learned to the Steane code.
 As an example, let's see how to decode a syndrome consisting of a single blue $$X$$-plaquette.